co-cart/cocart-api-reference-docs/source/includes/cocart-v1/pro/_fees.md

 ## Add a Fee ##

-Apply a fee to the cart.
+This API applies a fee to the cart.

 ### Properties ###